leighsalv/Chattrbox2/README.md

 # Chattrbox

-Sets up Node.js for Chattrbox's server.
-Backend that allows users to chat with another user.
+Simple chat application where users can chat one on one.
+They can use the chat by providing their own username.
+Timestamp and a gravatar are shown with the user's message.
 This is for **Homework 7 - CPSC 473 Front-End Development course**.

 ## Getting Started